Difference Between Eidetic Memory And Photographic Memory

 How Photogenic Memory Works

 Photogenic memory works much differently.
-With photographic memory, the image of the object is preserved in short-term or long-term memory.
+With a photographic memory, the image of the object is preserved in short-term or long-term memory.
 The person who has a photographic memory can close their eyes and see the object in their mind's eye just as clearly as if they had taken a photograph, even days or weeks after they saw the object.
 This type of memory is very rare, and difficult to prove.

 How To Get Photographic Memory